DKorablin/Plugin.FileDomainPluginProvider/README.md

 Problem: Dependencies not found.
 Cause: Missing dependent DLL in same directory.
 Copy dependency next to plugin or ensure it is already loaded by host.

-## Warning
-Even with sandbox scanning, a collision can still occur when the proxy crosses AppDomains if identity duplicates exist.
-Ensure unique assemblies (or versions) across all plugin folders.